Daily Routine For The Newly Sober

 how to establish a daily routine

-Journaling and self-improvement activities like reading and learning new skills have also been important parts of my routine.
-While the specifics may vary, I believe these elements have been crucial for establishing a balanced, recovery-focused lifestyle.
+Journaling and self-improvement activities like reading and learning new skills have also been important aspects of my routine.
+I believe these elements have been crucial for establishing a balanced, recovery-focused lifestyle.

 Links provided below are to connect you with products or practices I personally use in connection to some of those listed above.
 I hope you are able to find some benefit and put them to good use!